sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 reference: https://stackoverflow.com/questions/4178526/what-does-make-oldconfig-do-exactly-in-the-linux-kernel-makefile

 **Bonuses** make olddefconfig sets every option to their default value without asking interactively.
-It gets run automatically on make to ensure that the .config is consistent in case you've modified it manually like we did.
+It gets run automatically on make to ensure that the .config is consistent in case you've modified it manually.

 Other way to tune the kernel your system is by using **make localmodconfig**.
 This option creates a configuration file based on the list of modules currently loaded on your system.